classgraph/classgraph/Zero-Bugs-Commitment.md

 ## 4. We will be respectful and inclusive

 Open source communities have been known to reject halting but earnest efforts of new contributors.
-Bug trackers are full of pet complaints and bugs closed as `#WONTFIX`, without a significant attempt to understand core issues, or to find a solution or compromise.
+Bug trackers are also full of pet complaints and bugs closed as `#WONTFIX`, without a significant attempt to understand core issues, or to find a solution or compromise.

 > *We pledge to cultivate contributions and growth in our community by welcoming, encouraging, and helping users who offer contributions;
-striving to listen to the needs and requests of community members;
+by striving to listen to the needs and requests of community members;
-and trying to find a good solution or middle ground when there is a disagreement.*
+and by trying to find a good solution or middle ground when there is a disagreement.*

 #### THIS DOCUMENT IS IN THE PUBLIC DOMAIN